-12. Schools may retain a maximum surplus of up to 12 months' provision of the EOEBG for the year in which the grant is provided.
-The Permanent Secretary may under exceptional circumstances agree that individual schools can retain surplus in excess of this level.
+12. Schools may retain a maximum amount of surplus of up to 12 months' provision of the EOEBG for the current year (excluding funds set aside as outstanding commitment for the payment of Severance Payment/Long Service Payment for staff as mentioned in paragraph 8 above).
+The Permanent Secretary may under exceptional circumstances agree that individual schools can retain surplus in excess of this level. (updated on 1 September 2010)